NickDarvey/Qx/README.md

 * ~~Consider moving binders into core project (not SignalR specific?)~~ Move when needed, internal for now anyway.
 * ~~Support type argument for hub client~~
-* Figure out why the websocket is closing unexpectedly in the sample
 * ~~Add a nice ASP.NET COre style API (builder etc)~~ ~~No longer required, devs just need to inherit from QueryableHub<>~~ Added a 'AddQx' builder function.
 * ~~Consider making the endpoint names configurable~~ You can create your own queryable hubs!
-* Allow for generators to be preconfigured (e.g. range)
+* ~~Allow for generators to be preconfigured (e.g. range)~~
+* ~~Add a whitelist of allowed types/methods~~
+* ~~Pretty printer for expression errors~~
+* ~~See if there's a way to do away with the injection of IAuthorizationService etc~~ Done via IQxService which gets hooked up to the DI system.
+* Enable nullable reference types and clean up
+* Poke around with introducing a lightweight Either<,> and clean up the CompileQuery() method
+* Support inlining of local work
+* Support anonymous types
+* Support other ways people might create known resource invocations, e.g. extensions to a client
 * Add JsonConverter or some such to support System.Text.Json
+* Figure out why the websocket is closing unexpectedly in the sample
 * Probably replace serializelinq library
-* Add a whitelist of allowed types/methods
+* Do I support async IAsyncEnumerable<> HubMethod()s?
 * Support Task<IAsyncEnumerable<T>>
-* Do I support async IAsyncEnumerable<> HubMethod()s?
+* Consider whitelisting members in addition to types, maybe even arguments. e.g. Allow Enumerable.Range(*, <= 100);
 * Less IEnumerables everywhere for less allocs
-* ~~Pretty printer for expression errors~~
-* Support anonymous types
-* Support inlining of local work
-* Support other ways people might create known resource invocations, e.g. extensions to a client
-* Consider whitelisting members in addition to types, maybe even arguments. e.g. Allow Enumerable.Range(*, <= 100);
-* ~~See if there's a way to do away with the injection of IAuthorizationService etc~~ Done via IQxService which gets hooked up to the DI system.
 * Imagine a Roslyn analyzer which could look at some Qx metadata endpoint and identify what is and isn't allowed.
   (e.g. which members are whitelisted)